-This option applies to the shell environment and each subshell environment separately (see Section 3.7.3 [Command Execution Environment], page 31), and may cause subshells to exit before executing all the commands in the subshell.
+This option applies to the shell environment and each subshell environment separately (see Section 3.7.3 [Command Execution Environment], page 30), and may cause subshells to exit before executing all the commands in the subshell.

-- -f Disable file name generation (globbing). - -h Locate and remember (hash) commands as they are looked up for execution.
-This option is enabled by default. - -k All arguments in the form of assignment statements are placed in the environment for a command, not just those that precede the command name.
+-f Disable filename expansion (globbing).

+-h Locate and remember (hash) commands as they are looked up for execution.
+This option is enabled by default.

+-k All arguments in the form of assignment statements are placed in the environment for a command, not just those that precede the command name.